Updated on March 23rd, 2021

 Completing the Common Application is practically essential for students applying for college admission.
-Over 800 colleges and universities use it, so there is a good chance your student will at least consider attending one of them.
+Admission officers from over 800 colleges and universities use it, so there is a good chance your student will at least consider attending one of them.

 The full multi-step Common App process requires at least as much work, if not more than filling out the FAFSA.
-And every section is incredibly important if your student is going to gain entry into one of their preferred schools successfully.
+And every section in the admissions process is incredibly important if your student is going to gain entry into one of their preferred schools successfully.

 If your student wants to make sure that their activities shine on their Common Application, here’s what they need to know.